 ‘The majority of people - and this links to how science is taught in schools - think these things are far too complex and so will therefore be intimidated to come into a museum and do their own research,’ Miranda continues.

 ‘They need to know how to navigate these resources and feel empowered to be there.
 They have to be made to feel welcome to step over the threshold and then made to feel comfortable within the space, of what they are seeing and what they are learning.’

-By opening up this discussion, crediting the sources of our collections and showing people from all backgrounds where to find these histories and how to use these resources, only then can we render natural history collections truly inclusive.
+By opening up this discussion, crediting collection sources and showing people from all backgrounds where to find these histories and how to use these resources, only then can we render natural history collections truly inclusive.